The best Black Friday 2019 deals in Australia

 Despite all the problems Huawei is facing because of its US ban, this Ultrabook is one of our favourites here at TechRadar.
 It's a powerful performer that's currently AU$400 cheaper than its usual RRP on Microsoft's eBay store, and you don't even need a code to pocket the savings.View Deal

 This is a darn good solution for those constantly on the move.
 The keyboard and screen are detachable, so you get a tablet when you want one or make it a laptop when you need it.
-It runs Windows 10S, has a battery life of a whopping 22 hours, 4G LTE connectivity and comes with some decent specs with a AU$600 on Microsoft's eBay store, no code needed.View Deal
+It runs Windows 10S, has a battery life of a whopping 22 hours, 4G LTE connectivity and comes with some decent specs with a AU$600 on Microsoft's eBay store, and add the code PRINCE200 to get a further AU$100 off.View Deal

 Asus ZenBook Flip 13 | i5 / 8GB / 256GB | AU$1,199 (was AU$1,699; save AU$500)

-Note: UPDATE: This Ultrabook was temporarily out of stock but there seems to be a limited quantity back on.
-So if you're keen, get a wriggle on.